 - Your developer will set up an API call for your email by following our documentation.
 They should test the API call thoroughly to ensure they are not getting any error responses.

 - After the template is complete and active, have your developer test the email using a payload of example data.

-- IMPORTANT: Ensure you are passing an "accepts marketing flag" in any transactional emails that are potentially adding new users (such as an order confirmation).
+- Important: Ensure you are passing an "accepts marketing flag" in any transactional emails that are potentially adding new users (such as an order confirmation).
 To be GDPR compliant, any forms that are collecting emails should also be collecting explicit consent to receive marketing.
 For more details, see our subscription options article.

 In transactional emails you will declare new merge tags for each specific email template.
 These merge tags are then filled with content included in the API call for each email.

-When you are finished with your email, save and send yourself a test send to ensure everything looks ok.
+When you are finished with your email, save and then send yourself a test send to ensure everything looks ok.
 Merge tags will not show true values, but will follow the example below:

 Example email template and received test send:

 In your transactional email, ensure all the merge tags used are present in the API call and spelled exactly the same as they appear in the email body.
-For our example above, the body of the API call would need to appear in the following format:
+For our example shown above, the body of the API call would need to appear in the following format:

-Note: we already have a dedicated transactional "Welcome" stage to respond to account creations, which will work without needing your developer to set anything up, and you will not need to use the custom transactional stage.
+Note: We already have a dedicated transactional "Welcome" stage to respond to account creations, which will work without needing your developer to set anything up, and you will not need to use the custom transactional stage.
 Simply use one of our integration partners, such as Privy, for email capture.
-Contact email@example.com for details.
+Contact firstname.lastname@example.org for details.